LA Metro starts counseling line to combat sexual harassment

-LOS ANGELES (AP) — The Los Angeles County Metropolitan Transportation Authority has launched an around-the-clock counseling hotline to provide support to riders who experience unwanted sexual advances.
+LOS ANGELES (AP) — Aiming to combat sexual harassment on public transportation, the Los Angeles Metropolitan Transportation Authority unveiled an around-the-clock counseling hotline Wednesday to provide support to riders who experience unwanted sexual advances.

-The “It’s Off Limits” hotline was unveiled Wednesday.
-The launch is part of a campaign encouraging riders to report sexual harassment on trains and buses.
+The launch of the “It’s Off Limits” hotline is part of a campaign encouraging riders to report sexual harassment after a 2015 survey of 20,000 riders found one in 14 passengers reported being fondled or groped aboard Metro trains and buses.

-A 2015 survey found one in every 14 Metro passengers had been fondled or groped while riding trains or buses in Los Angeles County.
-It’s not clear how many incidents were reported to law enforcement.
+“There is no excuse and never an invitation to sexually harass.
+Riding the bus to work is not an invitation; waiting for the bus at a bus shelter is not an invitation; a crowded subway car is not an excuse,” said Patti Giggans, the executive director of Peace Over Violence, the nonprofit group that will staff the confidential counseling hotline.

-Metro CEO Phillip Washington says that’s an alarming statistic and “one is too many.”
+The hotline will connect callers with counselors and give them the option of reporting the incident to law enforcement.
+While Metro CEO Phil Washington said passengers should “absolutely” report the encounter to police before phoning the hotline, Giggans says some people may need emotional support before they can recount the incident.

 Most Read Stories